Tuition fees and grants for non-EU/EEA area degree students

 All rights reserved.

 Laurea University of Applied Sciences tuition fees are due in advance.
-Therefore, it is highly recommended for a non-EU/EEA degree student who will start his/her studies in an English-taught Bachelor's or Master's degree programme in August 2017 or after, to send a copy of the document which he/she will use as basis for exemption from fees to the Admission Services of his/her first choice institution of higher education by the 8th of February 2017 before 3pm.
+Therefore, it is highly recommended for a non-EU/EEA degree student who will start his/her studies in an English-taught Bachelor's or Master's degree programme in August 2017 or after, to send a copy of the document which he/she will use as basis for exemption from fees to the Admission Services of his/her first choice institution of higher education by the 7th of February 2018 before 3pm.
+The

 Conditions for exemption

-The fees will not concern those non-EU/EEA students who have started their studies before 1.8.2017 and study in degree programmes taught in Finnish or Swedish.
+The fees will not concern those non-EU/EEA students who have started their studies at Laurea before 1.8.2017 and study in degree programmes taught in Finnish or Swedish.
+The fees also do not concern those non-EU/EEA students who have received admission to Laurea in 2016 or earlier.
 Furthermore, non EU/EEA citizens are exempted from paying tuition fees if they are in possession of any of the following documents mentioned below:

 • Passport or a valid national identity card to indicate the citizenship of EU/EEA/Switzerland